 That means thousands of dollars of the sellers’ profits never made it to their bank accounts.

 If you’re cringing at the thought, you’re not alone.
-Listing a home for sale by owner in Atlanta instead of relying on a real estate agent can save you serious money.
+Listing a home for sale by an owner in Atlanta instead of relying on a real estate agent can save you serious money.
 But you need to know what to expect before you decide to put your house on the market.

 Research Homes in Your Atlanta Neighborhood

-The key to every successful for sale by owner listing is determining the right price for your house.
+The key to every successful sale by owner listing is determining the right price for your house.
 This means you’ll need to know what other homes in your neighborhood sell for and which features can command higher asking prices.